 If the infection doesn’t go away with a course or two of antibiotics, or if the infection comes back repeatedly after initially clearing up, you may need surgery.
 During surgery, the chronic abscess and any affected glands will be removed.
 If nipple inversion has occurred, the nipple can be reconstructed during surgery.

 Surgery may be done in your doctor’s office, in a surgical outpatient center, or in a hospital, depending on the size and severity of the abscess.

-Abscesses and infection can reoccur even after treatment with antibiotics.
-Surgery may be required to remove the affected glands in order to prevent reoccurrence.
+Abscesses and infections can recur even after you’ve been treated with antibiotics.
+Surgery may be required to remove the affected glands in order to prevent recurrence.

 Nipple inversion can occur.
-The nipple and areola can also be deformed or pushed off center by the abscess, causing cosmetic damage, even if the infection resolves with antibiotics.
-There are surgical solutions to any of these complications.
+Your nipple and areola can also be deformed or pushed off center by the abscess, causing cosmetic damage, even if the infection is successfully treated with antibiotics.
+There are surgical solutions to these complications.